microsoft/rpi-resources/sample-code/README.md

 This folder contains example Python code to use the Pi Camera and General Purpose Input and Output (GPIO) pins.
 To use the code samples:
 1. Download the code samples onto your Raspberry Pi.
-1. Follow the wiring diagrams in the [Schematics folder](./Schematics)
+1. Follow the wiring diagrams in the [schematics folder](./schematics).
 1. Download code libraries using pip.
 For example:
 ``` sudo pip install gpiozero ```
 1. Open the code sample in your preferred Python editor